WHAT IS BABY DEDICATION?

 You and your family should arrive by 9:45 am to go over the order of service and make any last minute changes.
 Seats may be reserved for each family dedicating their baby/child.

 Typically baby dedications are held in the middle of the service before the announcements and tithe/offering.
 Parents and family members will walk up to platform when Pastor calls your families name.
-Pastor Michael and Tena Sloan will spend time with each family.
+Pastor Rich and Tracey Jividen will spend time with each family.
 A Certificate of Dedication will be provided to the parents.

 Be prepared to make this a very special day in the lives of your family!